Magic Arena, Hearthstone or Runeterra, which one is better?

 The competitive scenario

 Magic Arenahas been taking priority in Magic: the Gathering competitions worldwide, especially after the start of the pandemic, as before tournaments were exclusively held using physical cards.
-However, although Hasbro (the company to which Wizards is affiliated) has announced an exponential increase in its profits, investment in professional Magic tournaments has plummeted: an announcement in June of this year announced that the prizes for the Magic World Championship XXVII (which will take place in October) will be totaled in the US$250,000, just ¼ of last year's $1 million prize pool.
-After harsh criticism from the community, the company announced the payout of US$50,000 for each competitor in the tournament in addition to the prize pool.
-Despite this, Magic Arena has one of the most rewarding competitive scenarios with monthly tournaments, Arena Open, Player Tours and more.
-Several tournaments are taking place, and they offer prize pools totaling over the millions.
-In addition, the community, having a history in real-world Magic, also runs tournaments with high payouts: Star City Games, for example, invests in its tournaments that can reach up to US$5,000.
+However, although Hasbro (the company to which Wizards is affiliated) has announced an exponential increase in its profits, investment in professional Magic tournaments has plummeted: an announcement in June of this year announced that the prizes for the Magic World Championship XXVII (which will take place in October) will be totaled in the US$250,000, just ¼ of last year's $1 million

 Legends of Runeterrahas a Seasonal tournament system (running every season of the game), the last one, in June of this year, with a $20,300 prize pool.
 In addition, there is the World Tournament, which in 2021 will award a prize pool of US$200,000.
 Although such values are not that big compared to other games, part of the community considers that Riot Games is progressively investing in the game, and that these values may increase as the game gets older (Seasonal tournaments were introduced this year).
 Thus, for the competitive player, Runeterra is not the most profitable game at the moment, but it consolidates itself as a solid bet for the near future.
 In addition, Riot Games supports several smaller community-made tournaments, offering in-game Coins to complement the prizes.

 Hearthstonefeatures a competitive program called Hearthstone Masters, with ongoing qualifiers and tournaments that include face-to-face competitions (although, of course, computers are still used as there are no physical cards).
 This program is divided into: Hearthstone Masters Qualifiers, with invitations to the champions for the most important tournaments; Hearthstone Masters Tour, for guest players only, with a total prize pool of $250,000; and finally, the Hearthstone Grandmasters, with a total prize pool of US$500,000.
 It's safe to say, therefore, that Hearthstone is "halfway" in terms of the 3 games and their total payouts, with Magic in first and Runeterra, for now, in third.
 However, for those who want to venture into the competitive environment in the long term, it is important to consider the investments made by each company in their games and what is the perspective for such prizes in the coming years, besides, of course, the difficulty and opportunities for each player and team that wants to enter the competitive environment.